Practical Super-Resolution Deployments and Ensuing Results

 We feed them through the pre-trained model and the results of our test can be viewed below:

-The resulting full video can be viewed here.
 As you can see from the results above, the video upsampled using the super-resolution is significantly better than the conventional upsampling methods.
 The details in the boundary are crisper, the blurred artifacts are reduced, among other things.

 Since we did not have a high-resolution video for reference, we could not compute an objective quality metric (VMAF).
 Nevertheless, we applied subjective quality testing by playing the two videos, conventionally vs super-resolution upsampled, and asked the viewers to vote on which video looked better.
 83% of the viewers voted that the super-resolution upsampled video looks better.